Artistic Painting Techniques for Unique Interiors: Unleash Your Creativity

 Rolling

-For a subtle swirl texture, roll paint onto walls using a roller and then immediately go over it with a dry roller.
-The dry roller will disturb the wet paint, creating soft ridges and valleys.
-Work in small sections since the paint needs to be wet for the roller texture to form.
+For a subtle swirl texture, apply paint with a roller and immediately go over it with a dry roller.
+The second pass disturbs the wet paint, forming soft ridges and valleys.
+Work quickly in small sections for best results.

 Protecting Your Painted Surfaces